kskalvar/aws-eks-cluster-quickstart/README.md

 ## Create your Amazon EKS Cluster

 Use the AWS Console to configure the EKS Cluster.
-This is a step by step process.
+This is a step by step process and should take approximately 10 minutes.

 ### AWS EKS Dashboard
 Click on "Clusters"